KiyPhi/Song-Sorter/README.md

 **Q: On the final rankings page, what does the "±" number next to the rating mean?**

 A: That is the "Rating Deviation" (RD).
 It's a measure of how certain the system is about that specific song's rating.
-A smaller number (like ±50) means the system is very confident in that song's position, while a larger number (like ±200) means its position is still likely to change with more comparisons.
+A smaller number means the system is very confident in that song's position, while a larger number means its position is still likely to change with more comparisons.

 **Q: Why do some YouTube videos not show a preview?**